scikit-image/scikit-image/INSTALL.rst

 .. code-block:: sh

   # For linux or mac
+  which python
+  # Linux and Mac might not have the command python point to python3
   which python3
-  # Linux and Mac might not have the command python
-  which python
   # For windows
   where python
-  # Windows might not have the command python3
+  # Windows might not have the command python
   where python3

-To ensure you know which python executable you are using.
-We found that the most likely commands for users is:

-- For MacOSX: ``python3``
-- For Linux:  ``python3``
-- For Windows: ``python`` (Notice the lack of 3)
-- If Python is installed with ``conda``, then it is: ``python``.

 Once you have found your Python command, use one of the commands to establish the version of Python you are using:

 .. code-block:: sh

-  python3 --version
   python --version

 To ensure the version is at least Python 3.6.
 If not, you may not be able